EvelynNutt-Muon/mutracker_test/README.md

 20. Start the connection and log into the desktop with your SSH information.
 21. If you see the RPi Desktop, you're in!

+## OpenCV installation

+If you'd like the Mutracker quaternion algorithm to work on your RPi, continue following the MIPI_Camera/RPI driver installation tutorial like it says.

+If you'd like all of the MIPI_Camera/RPI driver features to operate correctly on your RPI, such as live capture, follow [this tutorial](https://pyimagesearch.com/2019/09/16/install-opencv-4-on-raspberry-pi-4-and-raspbian-buster/) using the pip-install method to be able to install all depedencies of OpenCV without compiling from source.

 # Mutracker Radiation Test

 ## Goals: